-In the following we introduce a generalization of type II fusion, and prove three theorems on the conditions needed to obtain a stabilizer state, a Weighted graph state or a cluster state up to two-qubit rotations.
+In the following we introduce a generalization of type-II fusion, and the result of a general projection onto a two-qubit state, and prove three theorems on the conditions needed to obtain a stabilizer state, a weighted graph state or a cluster state up to one two-qubit rotation.
 The results of the theorems are summarized in Figure \ref{fig:graphs_heirarchy}, and by the explicit formulas in Figure \ref{fig:SetsHeirarchy} in section \ref{sec:Summary of Generalized Type II Fusion} in the appendix.

 Consider Figure \ref{fig:graphs_heirarchy}.
 There is the set of all the possible final states of the two fused clusters, which are not necessarily cluster states.
 Within this general set we define three classes of final states.
 The first class consists of stabilizer states, which we consider in theorem \ref{Theorem - when it's cluster state up to 1-qubit gate operation}, where we can operate with a phase shift gate on qubit $e$ to generate a cluster state.
 The set of stabilizer states is marked by yellow in Figure \ref{fig:graphs_heirarchy}.